ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 * **Master**

-The master is the host, which is centrally responsible for the administration of all instances (including the instances of the slaves!).
+The master is the host, which is responsible for the administration of all instances (including the instances of the slaves!).
 When the master is terminated, the slave instances are also terminated.
 The master provides the central object and status databases for all slaves, to which all slaves connect.

 * **Multihost mode**